 Some Bluetooth devices have multiple profiles.
-To select a profile:

 - 1. Go to Settings. - 2.
 Touch Connected devices > Connection preferences > Bluetooth. - 3.
 In the Paired Devices list, touch to the device name. - 4.
 Turn on or off a profile to allow the device to use that profile. - 5.
-Touch O.
+Touch the Home button.